yugabyte/yugabyte-db/docs/content/v1.0/architecture/concepts/replication.md

     weight: 950
 ---

-Yugabyte DB replicates data in order to survive failures while continuing to maintain consistency of data and not requiring operator intervention. **Replication Factor** (or RF) is the number of copies of data in a Yugabyte universe. **Fault Tolerance** (or FT) of a Yugabyte universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.
+YugabyteDB replicates data in order to survive failures while continuing to maintain consistency of data and not requiring operator intervention. **Replication Factor** (or RF) is the number of copies of data in a Yugabyte universe. **Fault Tolerance** (or FT) of a Yugabyte universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.
 FT and RF